Fred Battenfield, PhDProfessor, Sport Management

 Head Men’s Volleyball Coach

-Unit: Sport Management
+Unit: College of Business and Entrepreneurship, Sport Management

 “Prepare yourself for the future through hard work, experience, and rigorous academic study to make a difference in the sports world and to provide Christ-like leadership to the profession”

 You will learn with me when taking courses in Sport Management and Physical Education.

 - AA, Yavapai (AZ) College

 22nd year teaching Sport Management at four different institutions (Barry University, Florida State University, Old Dominion University, and North Greenville University).
 Also worked as Assistant Sports Information Director at The University of Texas at Austin and Texas A&M University, and Sports Information Director at The University of Texas at San Antonio and Rollins (FL) College.
 Assistant Athletic Director at Barry University.

 Also worked in media services and event production at the 1984, 1988, and 1996 Summer Olympic Games.
 A regular participant in numerous sports events like the World Cup, NCAA Final Four, NCAA Regional Basketball Tournaments.

 Former National volleyball official, head intercollegiate volleyball coach, a competitor in five national volleyball championships.
 Participant in four U.S. National Olympic Festivals.

 I have also started the NCAA Men’s Volleyball program at NGU from scratch and am entering my 7th season as Head Coach.
 My team has reached the Conference Carolinas playoffs in all six seasons, has defeated every program in the league, and defeated #10 ranked Grand Canyon University in Phoenix in March of 2020.